akawashiro/akawashiro.github.io/articles/how-device-file-in-linux-works.md

     make -C /lib/modules/$(shell uname -r)/build M=$(PWD) clean
 ```

-After buidling, installing and making the device file, you can inifete `A` from the device file.
+Use the below commands to build and install this example device driver example to your Linux.
+Then, you can read infinite `A` from the device file.
 ```
 $ make
 $ sudo insmod read_write.ko